OSSVerse/OSSVerse-In-A-Box/README.md

 ## OSSVerse: Streamlining OASP Integration

-OSSVerse empowers organizations to leverage the Open Web Application Security Project (OWASP) with minimal effort.
+OSSVerse empowers organizations to leverage the platform with minimal effort.
 This guide outlines the setup process to seamlessly integrate OASP into your environment.
 Refer to the provided architecture diagram for a visual representation of the components involved.

 OSSVerse Network Setup:
 This configuration enables OASP to connect with the secure and reliable OSSVerse network, facilitating secure protocol calls and secure exchange of security services & transaction data.
 Notably, OSSVerse utilizes the beckn-enabled protocol.